How to make your clothing last longer (and do your bit for the environment)

 - You can wash polyester in a washing machine with a mild or all-purpose detergent on a normal cycle with slightly warm or cool water.

 - We advise air-drying the polyester as high heat can cause the garment to shrink over time.
-However, you can potentially tumble dry at a medium temperature and if you need to iron it only do so at a low-temperature setting.
+Please check the garment care label

 Now even your old kit will give you a spring in your step as you set about adventuring and exploring the best that the UK has to offer in 2021 and beyond.